-Dinner will be served at 8pm and is usually followed by the cheese board, and a short talk about the plans for the next two days, an update on the weather forecast, and a bit of information about the area.
+Dinner will be followed by a cheese board, and a short talk about the plans for the next two days, an update on the weather forecast, and a bit of information about the area.

 There will also be time to ask questions about equipment, food and water, and whatever else you’ll need for the walk.

 We’ll confirm the walking options and answer any questions you may have.
 The emphasis on all walks is having a nice day out and appreciating the scenery rather than force-marching people to a summit, so don’t be too anxious if this is your first time.